-Attendance at the orientation meeting on the first day of class is required.
+Credit Hours: 3 Lecture: 3 Lab: 0 Attendance at the orientation meeting on the first day of class is required.
 Students will be assigned a research project which requires integrating knowledge and standard procedures in the discipline.
 A written paper and a presentation will be required.

-Prerequisites: 24 hours completed in graduate program.
+graduate program.